 The nurses will push on your uterus to make sure it’s shrinking, which is uncomfortable to say the least, but that’s true whether you’ve had a c section or not.

-What You Might Notice 24 Hours After Your C Section:
+What You Might Notice 24 Hours Post Cesarean Delivery:

 Start walking!!!!
 Obviously, the nurses and doctors will help you decide when is the right time for you to start walking, but the sooner you can get up and the move the easier your recovery will be.